sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 ![./Overfitting.png](https://github.com/sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/blob/main/Overfitting.png)

-8. **Regularization is the process of reducing the weights of the model to reduce overfitting.**
+8. **Regularization is the process of reducing the weights of the model to prevent overfitting.**
 9. To regularize the NN model *i.e.*, to reduce the weights, a term containing the weights is added to the loss function.
 This term is called the regularization constant.
+Minimizing the loss function during training also minimizes the weights.
+If the weights go up, the loss value goes up.
+Training brings down the loss value.
+10. Two types of regularization terms are possible:
+     - L1: $\lambda/2m$
+     - L2:
-10. Types of Regularization: L1, L2, Dropout, Early Stopping training
+12. Types of Regularization: L1, L2, Dropout, Early Stopping training
-11.
+13.